 In this most romantic of cities, I enjoyed a gondola ride through the canals before a cosy dinner for one.
 I waited for dusk and sat down on the steps of the colonnades surrounding Piazza San Marco.
 It had a quieter bustle about it now and there weren’t so many pigeons.
 As the sky darkened, the lights came on to the sound of a hushed ‘ooh’ from the onlookers.

 The house musicians of the grand old Caffe Quadri and Caffe Lavena took it in turns to strike up crowd-pleasers like ‘That’s Amore’ and ‘Bolero.’
 A crowd of spectators moved from one to the other, cheering and shouting “Bravo!”
 Poetically, the last song I heard was Andrea Boccelli’s ‘Time to Say Goodbye.’
 My eyes filled with tears, not just for the past memories this song evokes, but the thought it was time to leave Venice behind.

 I’d read that to get to know Venice, you have to lose yourself in her streets.
 From acknowledging my fear of getting lost, to my subsequent feeling of frustration, then the realisation that I actually enjoyed being on my own, I also found I had got to know myself a little better.
-I discovered I didn’t have to be with anyone else to enjoy the romance of this city.
+Im fact, discovered I didn’t have to be with anyone else to enjoy the romance of this city.
 I had lost myself in Venice and become captivated by her charm.

 Have you traveled to Venice, Italy?
 How was your trip?
 Email us at editor@for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you

 Finding My Confidence on Venice’s Narrow Streets photo credits: Sara Chardin